About This Drive

 After the last of the Nott family passed away in 1974, the local Historical Society became caretakers of the Homestead.

 Greycliffe Homestead has been listed by the National Trust of Queensland as an essential element of the National Estate.
 It is open by appointment only with the Banana Shire Historical Society.
 Phone (07) 4992 3959

 Day Two – Baralaba, Moura & Theodore (200km/2.5hrs)

-Local historians, Tinny and Colin Major, have spent three decades creating the Historical Village close to the edge of town.
+Follow into Baralaba and pay a visit to the Historical Village.
+Local historians, Tinny and Colin Major, have spent three decades creating the Historical Village.
 The heritage houses are filled with memorabilia, offering visitors an insightful passage back in time.
-The Historical Village opens by appointment only so you will need to book ahead.
-Phone (07) 49981163 or (07) 4998 1351.
+The Historical Village is open by appointment only so you will need to book ahead.
+Phone (07) 4998 1163 or (07) 4998 1351.

-Turn right onto Dawson Highway and head to Moura.
-For almost six decades, coal mining has been pivotal to the town and when entering the huge open cut pits can be seen from the highway.
-Turn left into Gillespie Street as you enter the Moura CBD and the Moura Coal and Country Museum will be on your left, the museum providing a great insight into the town’s history.
+Next, set your sights on the town of Moura.
+For almost six decades, coal mining has been pivotal to the town.
+It’s impossible to miss the huge open cut pits from the highway as you enter Moura.
+Ensure you visit the Moura Coal and Country Museum in the Moura CBD with the museum providing a great insight into the town’s history.

 Day Three – Taroom & Cracow (184km/3hrs)

 Head north along The Boulevard out of town and turn left onto the Leichhardt Way.
 Follow onto Taroom.
 Taroom is steeped in early European history and built on primary industries – first sheep, now cattle and grain.